andrey-ushakov/esc_pos_utils/README.md

 [![Pub Version](https://img.shields.io/pub/v/esc_pos_utils)](https://pub.dev/packages/esc_pos_utils)

-Base Flutter/Dart classes for ESC/POS printing. `Ticket` class generates ESC/POS commands that can be sent to a thermal printer.
+Base Flutter/Dart classes for ESC/POS printing. `Generator` class generates ESC/POS commands that can be sent to a thermal printer.

 This is the "base" library that used for: